samarsengar/Peter-Awesome-Website/content/authors/admin/_index.md

 [comment]: <> (Welcome to this awesome website!
 This is where I will be posting some fun data projects.
 Please stay tuned for things to come...)

-I am a MS Data Analytics student at University of Illinois at Chicago(UIC)
+I am a Data Analytics student at University of Illinois at Chicago(UIC)

 In the past, I've held position as an consultant at Atos.